 Number Issued: Unknown

-Ribbon: There are three ribbons reported for this medal
+Ribbon: There are two ribbons reported for this medal

 Miniature: None known